Danijel-Korent/open-volunteering/README.md

 ### TODOs

 - [x] Move old prototypes into a common folder
-- [] Check if all functions are documented.
-All type hinting everywhere it is missing
+- [x] Check if all functions are documented.
+Add type hinting everywhere it is missing
 - [] Move links to Feed and Profile bellow the "Open Volunteering" tittle.
 Also add links to "Calendar" and "Map" which will just display "not yet implemented" page
 - [] Add Icons to pages as in ui_prototypes/prototype_3_sidebar/